 - Broad-spectrum– Has many of the compounds from the source plant, but THC is removed.

 - CBD isolate– Has only CBD with all other compounds removed.

 How can I access cannabis?

 Unfortunately, there is no one answer to this.
 Each state has its own laws and processes for gaining access for medical use.
 In a few states, cannabis is legal for all adults.
 In most states, you must have a health condition on that state’s list of conditions to qualify for medical cannabis.
-If you have a qualifying condition, you will need to obtain a medical marijuana card to visit a dispensary (the place cannabis products are sold), purchase and carry products.
+If you have a qualifying condition, you will need to get a medical marijuana card to visit a dispensary (the place cannabis products are sold), buy, and carry products.
 In some states, you are also able to grow small amounts of cannabis.

 How can I learn more?

-There are many good resources for information about medical marijuana and CBD.
+There are many resources for information about medical marijuana and CBD.
 Regulations differ from state to state, and you must abide by the laws in your state.
 Many states do not allow reciprocity, meaning you cannot use your card to purchase medicinal cannabis outside of the state where you are registered.
 There may also be legal concerns with traveling across state lines with products.

 If you are interested in learning more, the list below can help you get started in your research: